CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

    the `$SERVER_CONFIG_DIR/apps` folder.
 2. Add the `jaxrs-2.1` and `beanValidation-2.0` Liberty features to the `server.xml`.
 3. Define a `webApplication` element in the `server.xml`.
-4. Reference the Camunda shared library in the `webApplication` inside the `server.xml`.
+4. Reference the Operaton shared library in the `webApplication` inside the `server.xml`.
-* The Camunda shared library is referenced by adding a `classloader` element.
+* The Operaton shared library is referenced by adding a `classloader` element.

 After performing the steps above, the `server.xml` should contain the following: